rediacc/www/src/content/docs/en/cli/api-reference/rm.md

 #### Business Rules

 - User must be authenticated to perform this operation
-- User must belong to the same company as the region
+- User must belong to the same organization as the region
 - Region name must exist in the system
 - Region must not contain any bridges
 - Region must not be referenced by any machines